 Most admitted transfer students are admitted in time to participate in one of two journal writing competitions for transfer students.
-To ensure your ability to participate, we encourage you to plan to complete your application, be admitted, and pay a seat deposit by July 5.
+To ensure your ability to participate, we encourage you to plan to complete your application, be admitted, and pay a seat deposit by late July, (exact date TBD).

 If I am admitted as a transfer student can I participate in OCI (On Campus Interviewing) and other recruitment activities?

-Yes, if you complete your application, are admitted, and pay a seat deposit by June 29.
-If you do not fulfill those steps by June 29, you may miss some of these events.
+Yes, if you complete your application, are admitted, and pay a seat deposit by June 22.
+If you do not fulfill those steps by the required date, you may miss some of these events.
 In that case, the Career Development Office will still work with you to make the most effective use of their services.